SSL-SLR: Self-Supervised Representation Learning for Sign Language Recognition: Sign Language Recognition

-For the Argentinian sign language, ~\cite{masood2018real} proposed a two-level architecture (CNN and LSTM) for the recognition of 46 different signs of this language.
-They achieved 95.2\% accuracy.~\cite{marais2022investigating} showed that an InceptionV3-GRU model~\cite{szegedy2016rethinking} trained from scratch achieved 74.22\% accuracy on a vocabulary of 64 signs.
+Similar to spoken languages, there exist many sign languages that are different from one region to another.
+Several SLR approaches have been developed for various sign languages.
+For the Argentinian sign language, ~\cite{masood2018real} proposed a two-level architecture (CNN and RNN) for the recognition of 46 different signs and achieved 95.2\% accuracy.
+This accuracy can be attributed to the limited number of classes.~\cite{marais2022investigating} showed that an InceptionV3-GRU model~\citep{szegedy2016rethinking} trained from scratch achieved 74.22\% accuracy on a vocabulary of 64 different signs~\citep{ronchetti2023lsa64}.
 In the same sign language,~\cite{alyami2024isolated} benchmarked several architectures and found that the best result (98.25\% accuracy) was achieved with a transformer model.

-For the French Belgian Sign Language (LSFB), ~\cite{fink2021lsfb, fink2023sign} introduced a comprehensive dataset containing 4,567 distinct signs, thereby providing a valuable resource for the development and evaluation of sign language recognition systems associated with this region.
-Leveraging this dataset, they trained a Vision Transformer~\cite{dosovitskiy2020image} architecture from scratch.
-Despite the complexity and variability inherent in this dataset, their model achieved 54.4\% accuracy on a subset of 500 signs.
+For the French Belgian sign language (LSFB), ~\cite{fink2021lsfb, fink2023sign} introduced a comprehensive dataset containing 4,567 distinct signs, thereby providing a valuable resource for the development and evaluation of sign language recognition systems associated with this region.
+Leveraging this dataset, they trained a Vision Transformer~\citep{dosovitskiy2020image} architecture from scratch.
+Despite the complexity and variability inherent in this dataset, their model achieved 54.4\% accuracy on a subset of 700 signs.